Kwakiutl Hamatsa Members,

 Rodney Frey.
 Baaéechichiwaau - "Re-Telling One's Own: the Power of Story and Empathy Revealed Through the Indigenous.
 2016 course packet in bookstore.

-Select Any Two of these Four Texts (for purchase and use, given course requirements):
+Select Any Two of these Four Texts (for purchase and use, given course requirements; attend class before purchase):

 Additional assigned readings and videos are accessible via the Course Schedule/Assignment page.